 CCS 335.
-Chicana and Chicano Literature (3) [GE]
+Chicana and Chicano Literature (3) [GE] (Same course as English 335)

 Prerequisite: Completion of the General Education requirement in Foundations of Learning II.C., Humanities required for nonmajors.

 Ideas, forms, history of significant Chicana and Chicano prose, poetry and other literary genres.